Tanu-N-Prabhu/WebDevelopment.io/Docs/Making an Image Responsive with 6 lines of code.md

 * `display: block` — The `display` property displays an element as a block element.
 It takes up the entire width of the screen.
 [Read more](https://www.w3schools.com/cssref/pr_class_display.asp).

-margin-left: auto — As the name suggests, the margin-left sets the element on a left-margin.
-Given its value as auto, the browser automatically calculates a left margin and places the element accordingly.
-Read more.
+* `margin-left: auto` — As the name suggests, the `margin-left` sets the element on a left-margin.
+Given its value as `auto`, the browser automatically calculates a left margin and places the element accordingly.
+[Read more](https://www.w3schools.com/cssref/pr_margin-left.asp).

 margin-right: auto — Now you know, what margin-right does.
 Giving the value as auto, the browser automatically calculates a right margin and places the element accordingly.
 Read more. width:100% — The width property sets the width of an element, be it the image, text, video, etc. Giving value in % for example 100% defines the width in percent of the containing block.